Cajon Flamenco Edition: The Instrument That Ignites Rhythm and Soul

 | Body Wood | Dense hardwoods like mahogany, birch, or maple. | Provides structural integrity and projects a warm, well-defined sound with excellent sustain. |

-| Sound Hole | Rear-positioned, often larger in diameter. | Enhances bass projection and allows the player to feel the air movement, crucial for dynamic control. |
+| Sound Hole | Rear-positioned, often larger in diameter. | Improves bass projection and lets the player feel the air movement for better dynamic control. |

 | Height & Ergonomics | Standard height around 48 cm (19 inches). | Allows for a comfortable playing position, essential for long performances and rapid technique. |